Subscribe To This Site

 I've been a moderately keen cyclist almost all my life.
 As a kids, we used bikes as convenient and relatively safe transport for exploring the countryside around us.

 As a young adult I used my bike to commute through the crowded rush hour streets of London.
-It was exhilarating but also scary, as there were, then as now, oblivious car drivers who would cut you-up at junctions or roundabouts.
+It was exhilarating but also scary, as there were, then as now, oblivious car drivers who would cut you up at junctions or roundabouts.
 Hide Park corner was particularly challenging - a huge, fast roundabout with several lanes and cars and taxis jostling for position.

 When my children were small I virtually never cycled.
 Like many people, I got nervous because as a parent you want to do everything for the health and welfare of your children.
 Cycling did not seem to fit the picture too well.
+Many parents seem to share this viewpoint.

 So it's very easy to give up on cycling.